Los Angeles is in sunny Southern California, with an incredible diversity of attractions.

 The Annenberg Community Beach House is a gem with a swimming pool and beachside cafe.
 There's also a free splash-pad and playground right on the sand.

 If you want to get away from the crowds, take a leisurely 2-mile walk along the bluff-top path at Santa Monica's Palisades Park.
-One block back from the beach, Tongva Park is also a lovely place for a stroll, and also has a splash-pad and playground for kids.
+One block back from the beach, Tongva Park is also a lovely place for a stroll, and has a splash-pad and playground for kids.

 Venice Beach has views all the way to the Santa Monica Mountains.

-Take the bike trail that runs 22-miles along the waterfront, past Venice Beach, Santa Monica, and Pacific Palisades.
+Take the bike trail that runs 22-miles along the L.A. waterfront, past Venice Beach, Santa Monica, and Pacific Palisades.

 The Venice Beach Boardwalk is completely different, with a carnival-like atmosphere that attracts street performers and free spirits.
 Expect to see anything and everything!

-Venice Beach is a trendy, hipster community with one of the best shopping and restaurant streets in LA along Abbot Kinney Boulevard.
+Venice Beach is a trendy, hipster community with one of the best shopping and restaurant streets in LA along trendy Abbot Kinney Boulevard.
 This street is so influential that it's where LA fashion and foodie trends start.

 If you'd prefer something quieter, stroll out along the undeveloped Venice Beach Pier, or explore the Venice Beach Canals.
 Venice has the most fascinating history of all the beach neighborhoods, modeled after Venice Italy.
 The gorgeous beach here is quieter than in Santa Monica.